 Carnivorous Plant Hybrids

 Hybrids are crosses between two different species.
 For example Sarracenia purpurea x Sarracenia flava creates the hybrid Sarracenia catesbaei, common name: Cate's Pitcher Plant.
-Crosses can occur naturally or artifically, by selecting desired characteristics.
+Crosses can occur naturally or artificially, by selecting desired characteristics.
 Some hybrids are more rigorous and faster growers than either of their parents.
 This is known as hybrid vigor.
 For example: S. catesbaei.
 Some hybrids show intermediate parental traits, which may or may not be structurally functional.
 Example: S. psittacina crosses generally produce traps that are ineffective.

 Some crosses are considered "simple", such as species x species.
 Some are considered "complex" such as hybrid x species or hybrid x hybrid.